larvit/larvitreqparser/README.md

 Middleware for [larvitbase](https://github.com/larvit/larvitbase) or [express](https://expressjs.com/) to handle parsing url, forms and file uploads.
 This is just a wrapper for the following libraries:

 * [url.parse](https://nodejs.org/api/url.html#url_url_parse_urlstring_parsequerystring_slashesdenotehost)
+* Saving of request body
 * [qs](https://github.com/ljharb/qs)
 * [busboy](https://github.com/mscdex/busboy)

+As a little bonus, it is also setting a request uuid to identify every request in logs etc.

 ## Installation